 The included studies generally enrolled ambulatory populations with more women than men, in the 50 to 60 year-old age range (mean).
 One fair quality study enrolled only Chinese women.
 This study compared the IR forms of tolterodine and oxybutynin.
 The efficacy and adverse event findings and rate of withdrawals due to adverse events for this study were similar to the findings of the other two studies of the IR formulations including both men and women.
-No head-to-head study presented a gender-based analysis.
+A subgroup analysis of a previously reported study, assessing the subgroup of 1235 women only, from a study of Tolterodine IR vs Tolterodine ER.
+This analysis found a statistically significant benefit favoring Tolterodine ER in the mean change in incontinence episodes per week, however the absolute difference was very small (ER -11.8, IR -10.1, p=0.036).
+No other significant differences were found.
+Dry mouth was slightly higher in the IR group (ER 25.3% vs. IR 31.2%), but withdrawal rates due to adverse events were not different.